Telnyx vs Twilio

 Error rate tracks the ratio of 5xx responses and timeouts to total SMS API requests.
 Knock automatically retries failed requests, so transient provider errors rarely affect end-user delivery.

-Averaged across the date range, Telnyx shows a 0.21% daily error rate compared to 0.00% for Twilio.
-The highest single-day error rate was 24.57% for Telnyx and 0.00% for Twilio.
-Twilio demonstrates a lower error rate, indicating slightly more consistent availability during this period.
+Averaged across the date range, Telnyx shows a 0.03% daily error rate compared to 0.00% for Twilio.
+The highest single-day error rate was 0.32% for Telnyx and 0.00% for Twilio.
+Both providers show similar reliability levels, with error rates well within acceptable thresholds.
 Knock automatically retries failed requests to both providers, minimizing the impact of transient errors on end-user delivery.

 About these metrics: Data represents messages sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.